antmicro/topwrap/docs/source/getting_started.md

 topwrap generate {design_name.yaml}
 ```

 Where `{design_name.yaml}` is the design saved at the end of the previous section.
-This will generate a `top.v` Verilog top wrapper in the specified build directory (`./build/src` by default).
+This generates a `top.sv` SystemVerilog top wrapper in the target directory (`./build/src` by default).

 ### Generating IPXACT 2022 files